-In the post I want to talk a little bit about the resources I know, use, and love–those that have truly helped me with my Spanish language skills both prior to heading to South America and while here.
+In this post, I want to talk a little bit about the best resources to learn Spanish, the sorts of tools that I know, use, and love–those that have truly helped me with my Latin American Spanish language skills both prior to heading to South America and while continuing to learn here.

 Plus you open up a whole new world of travel, communication, food, culture, movies, media, and music.

 Everyone should learn another language, especially those of us from the United States that tend to be so averse to this idea.

 I’ve studied Japanese, Russian, Arabic, Turkish, French, Italian, Portuguese, and Ukrainian at various times and to various levels of proficiency.
 In college, I actually majored in Arabic and Middle Eastern Studies and lived in Yemen for six months.
 This is all to say I’ve spent a lot of time with different languages, different learning resources, and different methods of learning (from classes to self-education to informal tutoring).

 For some reason, I never took Spanish while in school, which is the most useful and accessible language to those of us in the United States!
 I neglected it until I was a working professional in Washington DC and started dreaming about escaping the desk life.

 I imagined trips to South America, backpacking, hiking in the Andes, and those sorts of adventures.
 My interest waxed and waned in Spanish without a definite plan to visit.
 It wasn’t until the end of my first big road trip that I knew I would be heading to South America and needed to start (almost) all over in Spanish.

 Fast forward to today, and I can say that I have a pretty strong command of the language.
 I can talk about virtually anything with native speakers (that are speaking clearly).
 I’m basically fluent these days after living and traveling so long through Latin America, and I can honestly say that the resources below provided me the foundation to get to this point.

 Best Resources to Learn Spanish